KHANDLE-STAR-LA90/KHANDLE_ECOG_R/README.txt

 just the usefull variables) and raw_data_averages that contains all the variables.
        g. save only the latter data table

-2. The script "make_table1.R" basically makes the table 1
-It basically plays with the functions in the package "Gmisc" (some of which I had to change a little and copied them to the script).
+2. The script "make_table1.R" basically makes the table 1-- DONE... one small comment It basically plays with the functions in the package "Gmisc" (some of which I had to change a little and copied them to the script).
 Real script starts at line 165.
 It makes a list of variables to show in the table 1 and makes the render as html table.
-3. The script "plotting_loess.R " generates plots with local averages  geomsmooth(..., type="loess") and repeats this by using restricted cubic splines for the 3 variables from the SENAS scale (episodic memory, semantic memory, executive function)
+3. The script "plotting_loess.R "-- DONE; I can't get the facetted plot to run generates plots with local averages  geomsmooth(..., type="loess") and repeats this by using restricted cubic splines for the 3 variables from the SENAS scale (episodic memory, semantic memory, executive function)
-4. The script "statistical_analysis.R"
+4. The script "statistical_analysis.R" -- DONE... comment about output 3 (experimental plot).
+I forgot that you told me to ignore the code, sorry!
 Loads the complete dataset "raw_data_averages.csv" which contains the derived variables created by the first script.
 It them creates a string with the formula for a base model, and for additional models